tttthomasssss/tttthomasssss.github.io-src/content/pages/about.md

 status: hidden
 sortorder: 1

+I am currently post-doccing at the University of Edinburgh, where I focus on building a form-independent semantics for content words.
+Abstracting away from the surface form of words and focus on their _meaning_ gets us closer to actual natural language understanding.

-I am currently post-doccing at the University of Edinburgh and I have previously PhDed with focus on Compositional Distributional Semantics at the University of Sussex.
+Previously, I have PhDed with focus on Compositional Distributional Semantics at the University of Sussex.

+Language can be fairly weird at times as it lets us refer to the same thing by different words (e.g. buy, purchase, acquire are all - more or less - synonymous in meaning), and to different things with the same word (e.g. bank as in the financial institution vs. bank as the sloping land next to a river).
+During my PhD I've mostly focused on the latter, and indeed compositional distributional models are pretty good at making these distinctions (see e.g. <a href="{static}/pdfs/papers/Composition_SENSE.pdf" target="_blank">this paper</a>).
+In my post-doc I am now working on overcoming the issues of the former.

 <center>
 <img src="{static}/images/ProfilePicture_small.png" alt="drawing" height="182" width="160"/>